PreskoIsTheGreatest/JOBWARS/README.md

 ##Deployment

-  Before you run it, you have to add connection.js file, where you create instances of knex and bookshelf with you db configuration.
+  Before you run it, you have to add connection.js file in the db folder, where you export created instances of knex and bookshelf with you db configuration.

   Then, you must run: